Welcome to the Criminology Department

 Students wishing to register in any 3000- and 4000-level Criminology course that begins after September 1, 2013 must have completed 6 credits of English (ENGL) at the 1100 level or higher.
 For most students, this means you must successfully complete ENGL 1100 plus one other ENGL course (usually ENGL 1202 OR ENGL 1204).

-If you have any questions on how these changes might affect scheduling your program requirements, please be sure to speak with an Educational Advisor or BA Degree Advisor.
+If you have any questions on how these changes might affect scheduling your program requirements, please be sure to speak with an Educational Advisor or Arts Degree Advisor.
 You can make an appointment to speak with an Educational Advisor by calling 604-599-2000 and then follow the prompts.
-If you are in the BA degree program and have approximately 45 or more credits, please call 604-599-3068 to make an appointment with one of the BA Degree Advisors.
+If you are in the BA degree program and have approximately 45 or more credits, please call 604-599-3068 to make an appointment with one of the Arts Degree Advisors.

 Top Ten Reasons to Study Criminology at Kwantlen!